vitest-dev/vitest/docs/guide/browser/interactivity-api.md

 ```

 ::: warning
-This API is not supported by the `preview` provider.
+This API is not supported by the default `preview` provider.
 :::

 References: